-I've worked in the development sector for the last 20 years and have been able to provide water neutral strategies in Horsham, Crawley and Sussex.
+I've worked in the development sector for the last 20 years and have been able to provide water-neutral strategies in Horsham, Crawley and Sussex.
 I'm delighted to have worked with people like Inspired Villages, Substantial Group, Barclay Developments and so forth in these areas to deliver for them their schemes that are water neutral.
-Whether your site is a greenfield site or brownfield site I'll be sure to be able to find you a solution to deliver your development.
-My experience in the development sector has ranged from work on strategic sites up to 5,600 units all the way down to a single bungalow and each and every project is peculiar and has its own challenges and we deal with them with the same level of expertise, intrigue and interest to deliver a workable solution.
-In the next section we'll discuss more about how water neutrality and nutrient neutrality issues that are really undermining development and towards the end I will actually have a moment to discuss about the fact that you can actually deliver a water neutral development on a site that is in the green belt without the need for water offsets.
+Whether your site is a greenfield site or a brownfield site I'll be sure to be able to find you a solution to deliver your development.
+My experience in the development sector has ranged from work on strategic sites up to 5,600 units all the way down to a single bungalow each and every project is peculiar and has its own challenges and we deal with them with the same level of expertise, intrigue and interest to deliver a workable solution.
+In the next section, we'll discuss more how water neutrality and nutrient neutrality issues that are really undermining development and towards the end I will actually have a moment to discuss the fact that you can actually deliver a water-neutral development on a site that is in the green belt without the need for water offsets.

 This consideration needs to be made so that you do not undermine your own planning submission but also to make sure that there is great integrity in your infrastructure and biodiversity strategy.
 Because with water neutrality you can only deal with it at a great scale and do it proficiently if you consider all the other infrastructure considerations like drainage, M&E strategy, your sustainability strategy etc. All these matters need to be encapsulated and need to be really considered early on in the development cycle, particularly way before you make a planning submission and that is where we can help with our expertise of having worked on many large significant strategic sites and even on smaller sites too.

 Now that you've gone through this article and have had a chance to read this far, I can tell you about the bonus section that I mentioned earlier on.
 As I said before it is possible for you to deliver a water-neutral development on a greenfield site.